French Onion Macaroni and Cheese

 Knowing its time was almost up after making my quiche a few months ago, I had to think of something quick.

 There’s one rule I have – when there’s too much cheese in the house, I make macaroni and cheese.
-I probably make mac and cheese once a week for dinner.
+I probably make mac and cheese once a week for dinner, whether it’s Pulled Pork Mac and Cheese, Alfredo Mac and Cheese, or Pumpkin Mac and Cheese.

 Looking at the gruyere, I stayed with the French theme and made French Onion Macaroni and Cheese with plenty of caramelized onion, a melted gruyere cheese sauce, and toasted panko breadcrumbs.